JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ### Day 3: Rucksack reorganization

+Learn how the [kotlinx.benchmark](https://github.com/Kotlin/kotlinx-benchmark) library helps you understand the performance characteristics of your code.
+See how set operations like `intersect` can help you select overlapping data, and see performance comparisons between different implementations of the same solution.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/3)
 * Check out the solution in the video:

 ![YouTube](youtube.svg){width=25}{type="joined"} [Advent of Code 2022 Day 3 | Kotlin](https://www.youtube.com/watch?v=IPLfo4zXNjk)

 ### Day 4: Camp cleanup

+See how `infix` and `operator` functions can make your code more expressive, and how extension functions for the `String` and `IntRange` types make it easy to parse input.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/4)
 * Check out the solution in the video: